DrewDrabek/enterprise-application/src/main/java/com/uc/ticketingsystem/service/README.md

 # Notes

-Contains the interfaces and their implementations that define the business logic
+This is going to be the interfaces for the services.
+This is going to hold the method and signature requirements for the business logic.